 In 2018, the Corps completed evaluation of alternatives from the public comment period and continued to engage stakeholders.
 A memorandum of agreement was signed in June 2018 with the city of Wabasha to work in collaboration on a solution, including the possibility of a private/public partnership.
-Based on this engagement and coordination, the Corps has rewritten the draft report, requiring a new public review period that is planned for summer 2020.
-A final plan and subsequent real estate acquisition are anticipated in fiscal year 2021 and will be phased over time, pending prioritization of parcels and availability of funds.
+Based on this engagement and coordination, the Corps has rewritten the draft report, requiring a new public review period that is planned for spring 2022.
+A final plan and subsequent real estate acquisition are anticipated following review completion and will be phased over time, pending prioritization of parcels and availability of funds.

 Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project by the Rivers and Harbors Acts of 1930 and 1932.